Last Updated on August 6, 2022 by Max

 While you can find numerous testimonies of grateful patients from across the world if you search “Paida and Lajin” on Google, I draw your attention to only one case among many others from Hongchi Xiao book “Paida & Lajin Self-Healing.”

-He interviewed 285 participants of his workshops in 2013: 97 males and 188 females.
-Of these, 243 (85%) continued Paida and Lajin after seminars and most of them, 226 (93%) stopped the medication completely.
-134 of those 226 reported excellent health, 76 – better health than was before the workshop and only 16 (7%)- the same health as was when they took the medication.
+He interviewed 285 participants in his workshops in 2013: 97 males and 188 females.
+Of these, 243 (85%) continued Paida and Lajin after seminars, and 226 (93%) stopped the medication completely.
+134 of those 226 reported excellent health, 76 – had better health than before the workshop, and only 16 (7%)- had the same health as was when they took the medication.

-The interviews of 2015 and 2016 showed similar results and up to 100% alleviation of prostatitis symptoms.
+The interviews in 2015 and 2016 showed similar results and up to 100% alleviation of prostatitis symptoms.

 And what I noticed, the most advanced clinics in the USA and Europe, engaged in the treatment of prostatitis and chronic pelvic pain syndrome, use almost the same approaches in their work.
 The BioPsychoSocial program of “The chronic pelvic pain clinic, London UK” include “combinations of mindfulness, meditation, meaningful movement, meaningful activity, stretching, yoga, social activities, self-massage, supplementation, lifestyle, and dietary changes.”

-Help your body to heal yourself; everyone has a unique system of self-healing, Paida and Lajin are powerful tools cleansing energy channels and can be easily adapted to cure prostatitis and chronic pelvic pain syndrome.
+Help your body to heal yourself; everyone has a unique system of self-healing, Paida and Lajin are powerful tools for cleansing energy channels and can be easily adapted to cure prostatitis and chronic pelvic pain syndrome.
 No secret that the Paida and Lajin practices target muscle tightness and stiffness accumulated in the pelvic area and prostate gland particularly.
-One of the leading healing factors of both methods is a local temperature increase; the same approach I practiced when applied a warm antiinflammatory decoction to get rid of my prostatitis.
-It’s evident that the combination of decoction enema, described earlier and Paida and Lajin methods should accelerate a healing process.